 Cheek by Jowl

 The brightly lit theatre kitchen at the back of the restaurant takes centre-stage as chef Rishi Naleendra and his team bask in the spotlight, whipping up unpretentious modern Australian cuisine.
-Yes, that means kangaroo loin (S$42) and the like are available à la carte, but opt for the tasting menu (S$88) to be acquainted with what Cheek by Jowl is all about.
+Opt for the tasting menu (S$68-S$78) to be acquainted with what Cheek by Jowl is all about.

 Cheek by Jowl.
 21 Boon Tat Street, Singapore 069620. +65 6221 1911.